 The sudden rush to California in 1849 was something new.
-Population rose there much faster than the local authorities’ ability to deal with the problems the gold-seekers, nearly all men, brought with them.
+The population rose much faster than the local authorities’ ability to deal with the problems the gold-seekers—nearly all men—brought with them.
 These were the perfect conditions for vigilante justice to arise.

 Vigilante Justice in Mining Camps

 In the gold camps, hundreds of men lived and worked side by side, fearing that the gold they found might be stolen.
 When they discovered a thief they often created ad hoc courts, heard the evidence, and dealt summarily with the offender.
 The punishment was usually flogging or banishment, but if the offense was more serious, the offender was hanged.
 Thus began an era of vigilante justice in the American West.

 Even so, the mining camps moved as quickly as they could to formalize legal institutions, create courts, and elect sheriffs.
 Travelers who were impressed by the presence of guns were also impressed by how men from back East had brought with them the civic and democratic traditions of their homes.